 Since Aqaba is closer to Wadi Rum, a day-tour is not to be ruled out.
 This one would take you from your Aqaba hotel, show you the most exciting stuff in the desert, and take you back.
 The bad thing is, you won’t be able to enjoy the Wadi Rum camping.

-To check out what it’s like to live (and party) like a Bedouin, you better get a multi-day tour that also covers other Jordan highlights.
+To check out what it’s like to live (and party) like a Bedouin, you better get a Wadi Rum tour.
 You can find a good one from Aqaba here.

 Petra to Wadi Rum is a very popular route.
 There is a bus departing daily at 6 – 6:30 AM.
 It cost 7-10 JOD / 10 – 14 USD.